rudesome/debian/README.md

 A Linux Debian template:
 This will help you organise your Linux Debian server with;
-1. Update en upgrade it to Stretch
+# 1. Update en upgrade it to Stretch
+1. Install required programs
 2. Add a decent Banner to your login prompt
 3. Install and configure ZSH
 4. Sudo install and configuration